ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

-If a UDP proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip).
-Additionally, UDP proxies that buffer HTTP Datagrams SHOULD limit the amount they are willing to buffer to avoid memory exhaustion.
+If a UDP proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the corresponding request.

+Note that buffering datagrams (either because the request was not yet received, or because the Context ID is not yet known) consumes resources.
+Receivers that buffer datagrams SHOULD apply buffering limits in order to reduce the risk of resource exhaustion occuring.
+For example, receivers can limit the total number of buffered datagrams, or the cumulative size of buffered datagrams, on a per-stream, per-context, or per-connection basis.

-A clients MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
-However, implementors should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request.
+A client MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
+However, implementors should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request and the UDP proxy chooses to not buffer them.

 # Performance Considerations {#performance}